Building your PLN with Twitter: A Beginner’s Guide

 - Who is the author of the book you are currently reading?

-- Who are contributing members to hashtags that surround your interests?
+- Which members are contributing to hashtags that surround your interests?

 - Who are your other followers following?

 Twitter is great for both passive and active learning.
 Every member has the chance to read and follow along without participating in any conversations.
 You will find that when you step outside of your comfort zone and begin participating in the conversations on Twitter, you will take your experience to the next level.
-You will find that your ideas are being built upon and shared, and your questions are being answered (sometimes with even more questions).
-Your practice is challenged and quickly refined, and developed into a better craft when you participate.
+You will find that others build upon and share your ideas and answer your questions (sometimes with even more questions).
+Participation will challenge and quickly refine your practice and develop it into a better craft.
 Leap and reply to that tweet that created a question in your mind.
 Let another member know about your experience or classroom practice addressing their concerns.
 By participating, you take hold of your passion for lifelong learning and create positive change to impact your practice and your learners’ success.

 Collaboration, resources, and teamwork are only a click away as a connected educator.
 Twitter will help you transform from a sole-island educator into an evolving professional with a network of experiences and opportunities to further your understanding and stimulate learning.
 In the world of Twitter, many great users create and share content.
-By searching for content using hashtags and following influential users, you can become connected with the world and integrate those experiences, perspectives, and practices into your classroom, no matter where you are.
+You can search for content using hashtags and follow influential users no matter where you are.
+That will connect you with the world and help you integrate those experiences, perspectives, and practices into your classroom.
 Connect with @LearningBird to learn more about great #edtech reads and professional development opportunities – just like this! #ConnectedChangesEverything